 Garbage disposals are a key part of any modern kitchen.
 A garbage disposal combines the ease of a sink with the utility of a trash can.
 Now you can simply send all our larger food waste items into the garbage disposal and it will take care of the rest!
-We specialize in the installation and maintenance of garbage disposals and will gladly help you with whatever issues you are having.
+Along with a wide range of plumbing services, we specialize in the installation and maintenance of garbage disposals and will gladly help you with whatever issues you are having.

 What Are The Benefits Of a Garbage Disposal?

 Food scraps compose up to 20% of all household waste.
 This large amount of trash does not need to go in the garbage can if it can easily and quickly be disposed of through the sink.
 A garbage disposal works by shredding the waste into tiny pieces that are capable of traveling through the sewage pipes without impeding water flow.
 By installing a garbage disposal you are helping the environment by conserving the amount of trash that gets sent to landfills and other dumping areas.
 With a garbage disposal the trash is managed through already existing water infrastructure.